The sup-norm problem for newforms of large level on $\operatorname{PGL}(n)$: Abstract

 \section{Abstract}

 Let $N$ be a prime and $\phi$ be a Hecke-Maaß cuspidal newform for the Hecke congruence subgroup $\Gamma_0(N)$ in $\SL_n(\R)$.
-Let $\Omega$ be an adelic compactum and let $\Omega_N$ be its projection to $\Gamma_0(N) \backslash \SL_n(\R)/ \SO(n)$.
+We define a notion of the bulk $\Omega_N$ of the space $\Gamma_0(N) \backslash \SL_n(\R)/ \SO(n)$ with respect to a compact set $\Omega \subset \SL_n(\R)$.
 For any prime $n$, we prove sub-baseline bounds for the sup-norm of $\phi$ restricted to $\Omega_N$.
 Conditionally on GRH, we generalise this result to all $n \geq 2$.
 The methods involve a new reduction theory with level structure, based on generalisations of Atkin-Lehner operators.